MemeFrug/Vandalism/README.md

 # Vandalism
 A Project On Roblox.

-You can view our wiki and todo list here!
+This is currently just our todo list

-Feel free to do a pull request and well check it out!
+## Note

-Any Inquiries email: knightmax22@gmail.com
+This Project is discontinued until further notice, I tend to do this with projects until i learn alot, then start proper projects.